trentb10/COMP397-W2021-Group14-Assignment1-Part3-BUILD/README.md

 | Rifle | High | Medium |
 | Laser Rifle | Medium | Far |

- * - A weapon's range determines how far a bullet can travel before damage is reduced.
+ *A weapon's range determines how far a bullet can travel before damage is reduced.

  Items